file-icons/atom/CONTRIBUTING.md

 4. Add your desired icon/s.

-5. Export and extract the contents of the downloaded zip file to your fork's `fonts-src` directory.
+5. Export and extract the contents of the downloaded zip file:

+	a.
+Copy `file-icons.woff2` to your fork's `resources/fonts` directory.

+	b.
+Copy `selection.json` to your fork's base directory.

 Updating the changelog